 Harlaw Visitor Centre

-Flotterstone is located just off the A702 Biggar Road, turning at the Flotterstone Inn.
-The centre is open 7 days a week from 9.30am to 4pm.
-Public toilets are available and they are open outwith centre hours.
+Flotterstone is located just off the A702 Biggar Road, turning at the Flotterstone Inn..
+Public toilets are available and they are open out with café hours.

 For a fantastic family day out, head to the Pentlands!